 Packard Health offers one-on-one and group education and social support for patients with asthma, chronic pain, diabetes, depression, bipolar disorder, heart disease, high cholesterol, and weight problems.
 Packard's registered dietician and certified diabetes educator collaborates with providers and patients to establish effective self-management practices for chronic conditions.

-Highlights include the summer Packard Pacers walking club, quarterly smoking cessation classes, HIV/AIDS education and testing, and the annual Children's Health Fair.
+Highlights include the summer Packard Pacers walking program, quarterly smoking cessation classes, HIV/AIDS education and testing, and Women's Health Day.

 In an effort to promote health throughout our community, Packard Health offers selected screenings and information at health fairs and other community events throughout the year.
 Packard providers are also available to speak on various health topics to organizations throughout the community.